Maumagnaguagno/HyperTensioN/docs/Custom.md

 With the domain ready it is time for the problem, with an initial state and task list.
 The initial state is defined as an Array in which each index represent one predicate while the value is an array of possible terms.
 The task list follows the same principle, an array of each task to be solved.
-Note that the names must match the ones defined in the domain and tasks are be decomposed in the same order they are described (in ordered mode).
+Note that the names must match the ones defined in the domain and tasks to be decomposed in the same order they are described (in ordered mode).
 Even predicates that do not appear in the initial state must be declared, in this example nothing is reported so ``state[REPORTED]`` is declared as ``[]``.
 If the problem does not generate objects during run-time a speed improvement can be obtained moving them to constants, therefore the comparisons will be pointer-based.
 Goal states can be defined as an ``invisible_goal`` operator, that have the goal state as precondition and no effect, being the last task to be decomposed.